1. Home

 Table of contents

-To be able to relocate overseas and start your new life abroad, you'll have to organise the necessary documentation.
-Find out about the required documents for moving internationally.
+When moving abroad, you'll have to organise the necessary documentation.
+Find out about the required documents for your move overseas.

-To visit some countries you need a visa before you arrive, as without one you could be refused entry.
+To visit some countries, you will need to obtain a visa before you arrive and without one you could be refused entry.

 Applying for a visa

-The application process will be different depending on the country, but you usually have to send your passport and this process often incurs a fee.
+The application process will be different depending on the country you will be entering, but you usually will have to send your passport and this process often incurs a fee.

 Work permit